nlovell/diy-audio/cables.md

 ### Tumuku Series

-Tumuku is a fine braid stranded SCP copper, all made and assembled in England.
+Tumuku is a fine stranded SCP copper, all made and assembled in England.
 PTFE insulation makes it softer than XLCPE, so this wire is better suited for IEMs.
 Available in various colours (unsleeved), and more various coloures (sleeved).

+Being an entirely silver-plated copper cable, Tumuku offers the clean sparkle of silver without an absurd price-tag.

 _Conductor material:_ Silver-plated copper.